 Graduates , five or more years after graduation, will have:

-- Attained increasing levels of responsibility and leadership in their chosen field
+- Attaining increasing levels of responsibility and leadership in their chosen field

-The Program Outcomes (PO's) for the Electrical Engineering Technology program have been established such that students will demonstrate the following skills, knowledge, and behaviors, at the time of graduation.
+The Student Outcomes (SO's) for the Electrical Engineering Technology program have been established such that students will demonstrate the following skills, knowledge, and behaviors, at the time of graduation.

 Graduates of the Electrical Engineering Technology program will…